 - Patients who experience any persistent change in their breast(s) should immediately schedule an evaluation by their physician.

-- 1 in 8 women develop invasive breast cancer.
+1 in 8 women will develop invasive breast cancer.

 Mammography is the breast imaging used for the early detection of cancer.
 With modern advances in technology, annual mammograms are the #1 tool in the fight against breast cancer.
 As the leading cause of cancer in women in the U.S., breast cancer has become a serious threat to women’s health.
 There are several risk factors for breast cancer, but with increased awareness and early detection through annual breast screening, the breast cancer survival rates continue to grow.

 At Medical Imaging of Fredericksburg, we seek to serve our patients with the expertise of our Board Certified, Fellowship Trained Radiologists, using the very best technology, in easily accessible locations, at the greatest value in the region.

 When searching “mammograms near me”, you’ll find that Medical Imaging of Fredericksburg has a total of four convenient locations located throughout the Fredericksburg, North Stafford, King George, and Spotsylvania areas.
 You can save time by scheduling your mammogram at a location near your commute or close to home.

 Imaging centers just for women.

 In order to provide the very best experience for women during their annual screening appointments, we have designed and opened an Imaging Center for Women in two locations: Fredericksburg and North Stafford.
 These state-of-the-art facilities provide a private, welcoming atmosphere where our staff is professional, compassionate, and attentive.
 With complimentary snacks and beverages, warm blankets, comfortable chairs, and enjoyable TV shows, you’ll find many of the comforts of home.
 We look forward to making your mammogram screening appointment a pleasant one.